hetida/hetida-designer/docs/integration_guide/adapter_system/adapter_rest_api_interface.md

 ## Data Endpoints

+#### HTTP version and header sizes

+The designer runtime fetches data from the `/timeseries`, `/dataframe`, `/multitsframe` and `/singletsframe` GET endpoints via HTTP/1.1, also over https (HTTP/2 and HTTP/3 are not used).

+The status line plus all response headers of these GET endpoints, including a possibly large `Data-Attributes` (metadata) header, may be at most 5 MiB by default.
+Larger responses fail with the error "Receive buffer too long".
+This limit can be adjusted via the `GENERIC_REST_ADAPTER_MAX_RESPONSE_HEADER_SIZE` environment variable (in bytes, default `5242880`) on the runtime service.

+For orientation: For 1000 timeseries requested together, each with reasonable metadata according to the [metadata conventions](../../user_guide/attached_metadata.md) (interval, ids, names and unit), the base64-encoded `Data-Attributes` header has a size of about 0.8 MiB.
+Avoid metadata that grows with the number of requested timeseries in each timeseries' entry (e.g. repeating the full list of `queried_metrics` for every timeseries), since the header then grows quadratically.
+The limit is only an upper bound: it neither preallocates memory nor slows down responses with smaller headers.

+If a reverse proxy (e.g. nginx or a Kubernetes ingress) is placed between the designer runtime and your adapter, it may reject large response headers of your adapter on its own, independent of the setting above.
+For example, nginx fails with "upstream sent too big header" if the headers exceed its `proxy_buffer_size` (4 KiB or 8 KiB by default).

+In the other direction, the designer runtime sends metadata as `Data-Attributes` request header to the POST endpoints.
+Here, the HTTP server of your adapter determines the allowed size.
+Many servers limit request headers to 8 KiB to 16 KiB by default (e.g. Tomcat, nginx, uvicorn).
+If you expect large metadata, increase this limit in your adapter's server configuration.

 #### /timeseries (GET)

 This endpoint streams several timeseries together.
 This endpoint is only necessary if the adapter provides timeseries data.